 What is the purpose of the acculturation points?
 This is not addressed anywhere other than a note at the end of the questionnaire that says that there will be a mix of acculturation levels.
 Is the screener completely separate from the main questionnaire meaning that a respondent completes the screener and then may be recontacted later based on their acculturation points?
 Or at the end of the HAS will the acculturation points be assigned by the CATI program and CATI will decide whether the interview continues?
 How will this work?
 I think the acculturation points need to be addressed in the Part B responses for the Spanish survey.

+The acculturation point system allows the sub grouping of Hispanic respondents into three (3) acculturation levels: Low (Spanish dominant), Medium (Bilingual), High (Assimilated).
+This is a simple algorithm based on: (1) Language Preference, (2) Generation & Percent of Life in the U.S., (3) English Language Capability, and (4) Spanish Programming/Media Consumption.
+This aids in both reporting and analysis and ensures U.S. Census representation.

+In the case of the Hispanic questionnaire, the acculturation screener is designed as an integral part.
+As such, the respondent will go through the entire survey and be classified via the CATI program during the process.
+They will continue the survey independent of the acculturation points accumulated.
+This part is not intended to be broken-up for re-contact.